Genesee · Answer · Updated 2026-04-27

 There's no FDA definition of 'natural' for packaged foods.
 Brands use the term loosely.
 The useful distinction is 'natural-source' (extracted from a natural input) vs 'whole-food' (the actual whole input).
 Soy isolate is natural-source.
 Bison meat is whole-food.
 Genesee uses whole-food protein sources only.

-Is whey concentrate natural?+
+Is whey protein isolate natural?+

 Are 20g+ protein bars all using isolates?+